gemfire/gemfire-developer-website/content/quickstart/spring/_index.md

 To enable additional functionality, such as Spring Boot Actuator or Spring Session, declare any of the following modules in your `.pom` or `.gradle` file (in addition to the `spring-gemfire-starter  dependency)`:

-* `spring-boot-actuator-2.7-gemfire-9.15:1.1.0`
+* `spring-boot-actuator-3.1-gemfire-10.0:1.0.0`
-* `spring-boot-logging-2.7-gemfire-9.15:1.1.0`
+* `spring-boot-logging-3.1-gemfire-10.0:1.0.0`
-* `spring-boot-session-2.7-gemfire-9.15:1.1.0`
+* `spring-boot-session-3.1-gemfire-10.0:1.0.0`

 ## Reference Guide

-For further information, refer to the Spring Boot for [Apache Geode Reference Guide](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
+For further information, refer to the [Spring Boot for VMware GemFire Reference Guide](https://docs.vmware.com/en/Spring-Boot-for-VMware-GemFire/1.0/sbgf/index.html).